 Water contamination of any type can prove catastrophic.
 Contaminated drinking water can cause many health problems, some of which the injured party will not notice until years later.
 Unfortunately for Marines who served at Camp Lejeune between 1952 and 1987, this all-too-potent reality transformed into a way of life.

 Unfortunately, what caused at Camp Lejeune water contamination substantially increased the risk of developing significant health problems later in life.
-The VA recognizes several health conditions that may arise from exposure to that water, including adult leukemia, liver cancer, kidney cancer, bladder cancer, and Parkinson’s disease.
+The VA recognizes several health conditions that may arise from exposure to that water, including adult leukemia, liver cancer, kidney cancer, bladder cancer, and Parkinson's disease.
 Veterans, reservists, and guardsmen who served at Camp Lejeune during that time may have faced substantial exposure to those hazardous substances.
+If you served at Camp Lejeune during those periods of high water contamination and you suffered a serious diagnosis due to the toxic water, contact an attorney to start your Camp Lejeune lawsuit today.

 What Contaminates Did Testing Show in the Camp Lejeune Water Supply?